musezen-ai/hackathon-demo/README.md

 When you are visiting museums (or "musezens" 👀), have you ever wondered what else you can learn about that one painting where the plaque only writes "Oil on Canvas"?
 We have!
 And we always spend a bunch of time looking up information on the phone, which always feels like a very interrupted experience.

+## Getting Started

+To get started with [Musezen](https://musezen.streamlit.app/):

+1. **Upload a Photo** (Optional): Take a picture of a painting and upload it to Musezen for analysis.
+2. **Start a Conversation**: Begin chatting with Musezen about any art-related topics you're interested in.
+3. **Explore and Learn**: Ask follow-up questions for a conversation with Musezen to enhance your understanding and appreciation of art.

 ## Features

 Musezen is your personal art curator, designed to enhance your museum visits and art discovery experiences.
 Leveraging the knowledge of the Snowflake Arctic model, Musezen allows you to chat about different art styles and gain deeper insights into artworks.
 Here's what you can do with Musezen: